 Sleep apnoea (also spelled apnea) is a disorder that is characterized by pauses in breathing, which can last for a few seconds or a few minutes.
 The irregular breathing typically follows a bout of snoring, which can be quite loud and often wakes the person.
-This disorder can result in the person being constantly tired, as they are not able to enjoy regular deep sleeping patterns, and with that in mind, here are some tips on how best to manage sleep apnoea.

 Seek Out Specialist Help

 If you are suffering from sleep apnoea, it might be related to an oral issue, and by consulting a dentist Gold Coast locals rely on, an accurate diagnosis can be found.
 Sleep apnoea can be caused by any of the following:

 - Grinding of teeth

 There are other factors that can influence this disorder, such as being overweight, excessive alcohol consumption, and even a genetic disposition to the condition.